Axway/mft-convert/content/en/docs/TransferCFT/app_integration_intro/Managing_exits/File_exit_Start_here/after_synchronization_point.md

 ---
 title: "After a synchronization point"
 linkTitle: "Stage After a synchronization point"
 weight: 430
----The value of the synchronization point designates:
+--- The value of the synchronization point designates:

 - For the sender, the position of the last record read in the file